rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

   </h1>
 ```

 Second, I want to recommend you so-called styled components as one of many *CSS-in-JS* solutions for React.
-This approach is brought to you by a library called [styled-components](/react-styled-components/) (or alternatives such as [emotion](https://emotion.sh/) or [stitches](https://stitches.dev/)) which co-locates styling with JavaScript next to your React components in your component's JavaScript file or a co-located file:
+This approach is brought to you by a library called [styled-components](/react-styled-components/) (or alternatives such as [emotion](https://emotion.sh/) which co-locates styling with JavaScript next to your React components in your component's JavaScript file or a co-located file:

 ```javascript
 import styled from 'styled-components';